What days do you work?

-As this therapy is not prescriptive, we can discuss the best attendance for you.
+As this work is not prescriptive, we can discuss the best attendance for you.
 Sometimes this will be weekly or every other week, sometimes monthly, depending on what we discover suits your needs.
 I would suggest attending weekly or every other week initially.

 What if I feel no different after 20 sessions?

-This therapy is not something to pursue if you are not feeling any benefit so we will have a discussion around this.
+This work is not something to pursue if you are not feeling any benefit so we will have a discussion around this.
 It probably won't work in one or two sessions (although, on occasion, it has) so please be prepared to give it a go.
 There will be a review roughly every 6 sessions and we may decide to continue or we may decide to call it a day at that point.
 You can obviously discharge yourself at any point in the therapy.

 Can I have more than 20 sessions?

 The longer your unhelpful responses to situations have been present, the longer they may take to change, although this is not always the case.
-If you feel the therapy is benefiting you and you would like to continue at the end of your 20 sessions, I would suggest trying out newly learned responses for a few months and then return for another group of sessions.
+If you feel the work is benefiting you and you would like to continue at the end of your 20 sessions, I would suggest trying out newly learned responses for a few months and then return for another group of sessions.